dogue/maredo/README.md

-Maredo (pronounced like Laredo) is a very simple static site generator for rendering single-page HTML docs.
+Maredo (pronounced like Laredo) is a very simple static site generator for rendering single-page project docs.

 #### Features: